Bandwidth

 cPanel

-Many paid website hosting has cPanel installed.
+Many paid website hosts have cPanel installed.
 You can usually access it by going to http://www.yourdomain.com/cpanel.
-The cPanel lets you do lots of things to your website, including looking at stats, changing files, using databases, and much more.
+The cPanel lets you do lots of things to your website, including viewing stats, changing files, using databases, and much more.

 Domain